soda-inria/hazardous/doc/index.rst

-What is the Competing risks setting?
+What is the difference between Survival Analysis and the Competing risks setting?
 -------------------------------------
 Compared to the Survival Analysis setting, the Competing Risks setting considers that the event of interest is not the only event of interest